The Information Centre is closed on Friday 22 May due to a staff day. Contact

 When you use TastSelv, you can see the result of your tax declaration on the screen.
 You can find information on the different tax models in our article about deductions for the different taxation modes.

-Declaring Danish income in Swedish tax declaration
+Declaring Danish income in the Swedish tax declaration

 Read more about declaring tax in Sweden when you work abroad